kritikalpam/amiroNEWS/README.md

-# Amiro News - PWA Wrapper
+# amiroNEWS - PWA Wrapper

 This project is a simple Next.js application that acts as a dedicated, full-screen browser for the [Amiro News](https://amironews.com/) website.
 It is configured as a Progressive Web App (PWA), allowing it to be "installed" on a user's home screen for an app-like experience.